(Psst!:This list of kitchen gadgets will make great stocking stuffers or birthday gifts. Every home cook will love and use these tools!)

 More Shopping Lists & Gift Guides

-My friend Shirley is joining me this week for a fun Christmas series.
+My friend Shirley has a great post on gift guides.
 Head on over to her site to see her gift guide for couples!

 Here are some more gift guides and Ideas that might interest you: